cffdrs/website_en/docs/tutorials/Hourly_FWI_C.md

 ```

 Navigate from here to the folder where the .c and .h code files are located with `cd` (change directory) and `dir` (list current directory contents) commands.
 Otherwise, you will need to specify the location of each file every time one is called.

+Open the **tutorial_hourly_FWI.ps1** code file.
+You can either follow the code and comments in the file or continue on this page (both include the same code and content).

 ### Compile FWI2025
 To calculate hourly FWI, the code files to compile are: **NG_FWI_main.c**, **NG_FWI.c**, and **util.c**.
 The corresponding **NG_FWI.h** and **util.h** header files need to be in the same folder, but do not need to be invoked directly.
 One compiler option is [`gcc`](https://gcc.gnu.org/)